robertrosman/vim-bible/README.md

 Vim-bible is a simple vim plugin that makes it easy to insert a Bible passage into vim.
 The plugin is inspired by [this plugin][1].

-At its simplest, type '<leader>b' in normal mode, enter the query, and the text is inserted.
-You may also select a query in visual mode and run '<leader>b' to insert the corresponding Bible passage.
+At its simplest, type `<leader>b` in normal mode, enter the query, and the text is inserted.
+You may also select a query in visual mode and run `<leader>b` to insert the corresponding Bible passage.

 **Note:** You need to have Diatheke/Sword installed.
 This is the backend being